ACCOMMODATION

 2.5 hrs (7.6 km)

 The landscape now changes as the trail heads along the shores of Torres del Paine's aquamarine lakes.
 Camp Italiano is a free campsite set in woodland.
+In 2025 it is closed, but you may be able to leave your luggage here while you hike to the French Valley.
 Listen out for the calving glaciers of the the French Valley above you.

 Camp Italiano to French Valley Mirador

-Once out of the The French Valley, the trail follows the shores of Lago Nordenskjold, with Paine Massif to your left, until you get to Refugio Los Cuernos, run by FántasticoSur.
+Once out of the The French Valley, the trail follows the shores of Lago Nordenskjold, with Paine Massif to your left, until you get to Refugio Los Cuernos, run by Las Torres

 Facilities include standalone lodges, a restaurant, hot showers, a campsite, a store, shared rooms and a hot tub with a view.